AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-upload.md

 ---
 title: Upload a bulksheet or corrected error file
 description: Learn how to manually upload a bulksheet file or corrected landing page validation error file.
+exl-id: 34843245-6c55-489c-8e04-f8bae4046ae4
 ---
 # Upload a bulksheet or corrected error file